badjer/asp5-mac-demo/readme.md

 k kestrel
 ```

 The webserver will be running on port 5004 (as of this writing).

+Navigate to /hello/world for a special message - here we're using an the controller in controllers/hellocontroller.cs to serve up the message.

 To exit the server, hit Enter.
 There's currently a bug in the hosting, so if you press Ctrl-C to try and terminate the process, it'll just hang.
 If you do this, you can terminate the process on Mac by doing this:
 - Hit Ctrl-Z
 - Type `kill %1`